12 Best Resorts in London

 Accommodation: Mandarin Oriental Hyde Park London

 The staff at Mandarin Oriental Hyde Park are as exceptional as its stunning Victorian façade.
-The location is ideal – perfectly set between Knightsbridge and the idyllic Hyde Park.
+The location is ideal—perfectly set between Knightsbridge and the idyllic Hyde Park, two of London's best places to visit.
 Guests can shop or enjoy nature by merely stepping foot outside.

 The lobby itself is as opulent as you'd expect from a Mandarin Oriental.
 Walled in marble, the two restaurants are so fab, you'll need a reservation to get in and an appetite for trying all the award-worthy dishes.